-A hot sauce recipe made with the tropical flavors of pineapple and mango, and the fiery heat of the fatalii chili pepper.
-A great combination of heat and sweet.
+This hot sauce is made with the tropical flavors of pineapple and mango, and the fiery heat of the fatalii pepper, a great combination of heat and sweet.

 Homemade hot sauces are great because you can customize them to you very specific tastes are needs.
 The Fatalii pepper is an ideal hot sauce ingredient, as it brings in a good pop of heat that has quite a bit of a bite to it.